Furnace Buyer's Guide

 They also require gasketed or glued joints so the condensation can't leak out.
 Instead, the droplets run back down into the heat exchanger where they evaporate.
-This Empire model offers condensing technology and vents with PVC.

 In terms of venting exhaust, these condensing models can be either a direct vent or natural vent.

 In the market for a new gas furnace?
 Here are some things to consider before you make a purchase.
 We've broken it down into BTU output, budget, maintenance, and efficiency.
 A good starting point is to calculate the square footage of your home as a way of ballparking how much heat you will need.

 The heat requirements of your home are determined not only by the square footage, but also by the layout, insulation, and climate.

 The layout also makes a difference.
 Compact two-story homes are easier to heat than sprawling ranch homes because the hot air rises to the second floor.
 Furnace heat output is measured in BTU so you can compare the heat output between different models.